imsnif/oauth-zero-legged/README.md

     // without oauth
     client.request(options, my_success_callback, my_failure_callback);
 ```
-#Tests
-Require mocha.js and should.js.

-Executed by running npm test.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.